DVIC-ALFRED/xarm-vslam/README.md

 ## Repository

 This is the repository of the Visual Simultaneous Localization and Mapping algorithms running within ALFRED.
-As there will probably be multiple VLSAMs (not working at the same time) each one lays in its own Docker image.
+As there will probably be multiple vLSAMs (not working at the same time) each one lays in its own Docker image.

 ## Images

 Every image preceded with ***(vSLAM Algorithm)*** is made for a specific VSLAM algorithm and does not depend on any other ***(vSLAM Algorithm)*** image.

-# (vSLAM Algorithm) '**orb-slam2**'
+# (vSLAM Algorithm) '**ORB-SLAM 3**'

 See on Docker Hub [lmwafer/orb-slam2-ready](https://hub.docker.com/r/lmwafer/orb-slam2-ready).